Austin St. John: Other ventures

 Austin St. John began as a proficient martial artist, holding a second-degree black belt in Taekwondo, a first-degree black belt in Judo and a first-degree black belt in Kenpo and for a time, he worked as a martial arts instructor.
 Additionally, he published a book on the subject, Karate Warrior: A Beginner's Guide to Martial Arts, in 1996.

+In February 2024, he announced plans to start a controversial "warrior"-inspired clothing line featuring quotes from prominent historical figures, including Adolf Hitler.
+This drew fierce condemnation from fans, as well as Amy Jo Johnson, who costarred in the series as Kimberly Hart, the Pink Ranger.
+The clothing line debuted in April 2024; however, the theme had been altered from warriors to wise leaders, titled Wise Leader Wear, and now included quotes from Anne Frank.
+St. John debuted the line with a video on his X account in which he stated that his store would not be including Hitler.

 Personal life

 Austin St. John attended Robert Frost Middle School and W.T.
-Woodson High School in Fairfax, VA, before moving to Fullerton, California, where he attended Sunny Hills High School, but did not graduate.
+Woodson High School in Fairfax, Virginia, before moving to Fullerton, California, where he attended Sunny Hills High School, but did not graduate.
 As an adult, he went on to earn his G.E.D. and ultimately obtained his undergraduate degree from Concordia University.

-For over a decade, he worked as a paramedic in the Washington, D.C. area.
-He also worked with the U.S. military as a healthcare provider in the Middle East for several years, though he was not actually a member of any branch of the armed forces.
-He has two sons and a daughter.
+CARES Act indictment

-In May 2022, he was indicted on federal fraud charges related to the CARES Act.
-He conspired in a $3.5 million scheme to create businesses or use an existing business to submit applications to fraudulently obtain Paycheck Protection Program funding.
-This was after being declined the loan.
+In May 2022, St. John was indicted on federal criminal charges related to the CARES Act.
+He allegedly conspired in a $3.5 million scheme to create businesses or use an existing business to submit applications to fraudulently obtain Paycheck Protection Program funding.
 Prosecutors said participants in the conspiracy would file false supporting documentation and misrepresent key details, including the number of their employees and the amount of their payroll, causing the Small Business Administration and financial institutions to issue loans.
 Prosecutors allege St. John and co-defendants paid the ringleaders of the scheme, and spent the money on personal purchases.
-Among items purchased, Austin bought himself a personal motorcycle.
 If convicted, he could face up to 20 years in prison.
-Possibly 40 as President Biden has said it would be double the time.
-His trial was to begin late February.
-His constant booking for comic con appearances is delaying the trial and the final verdict may not take place until late 2023/ Early 2024.

-Since the incident, St. John agreed to be put on probation and his movements were restricted within his home state of Texas.
-However as his occupation requires him to travel across the country, the court granted him permission to do so under legal supervision within his submitted itinerary, which included his previously scheduled convention appearances.
-Austin must get permission to leave his home state for any occasion due to his pending charges.
+Since the indictment, St. John agreed to be put on pre-trial release.
+He is only allowed to leave the state of Texas for work, with the permission of the court.
+This includes his previously scheduled convention appearances.
 On May 25, 2022, St. John released a video confirming these recent events as true and reiterated his legal inability to discuss said events at his entertainment-based public appearances.
+St. John pled guilty to the charges on April 22, 2024 as part of a plea agreement, the notice of which was published on May 1.

+On May 1, 2025, St. John was sentenced to five years of probation and ordered to pay over $225,000 in restitution.